ecwpz91/cloud-native-workshop-v2m2-guides/implementing-cd.md

 `oc -n userXX-coolstore-dev rollout status -w dc/coolstore`

-And verify that the blue header is visible in the dev application by navigating to the `userXX-coolstore-dev` project in the OpenShift Console, and then going to _Networking > Routes_ and clicking on the route URL.
+And verify that the blue header is visible in the dev application by navigating to the `userXX-coolstore-dev` project in the OpenShift Console, and then going to _Applications > Routes_ and clicking on the route URL.
 It should look like the following:

 > If it doesn't, you may need to do a hard browser refresh.
 Try holding the shift key while clicking the browser refresh button.

 ![Dev]({% image_path nav-blue.png %})

-Then navigating to the `userXX-coolstore-prod` project in the OpenShift Console, and then going to _Networking > Routes_ and clicking on the route URL for the production app.
+Then navigating to the `userXX-coolstore-prod` project in the OpenShift Console, and then going to _Applications > Routes_ and clicking on the route URL for the production app.
 It should still be black:

 ![Prod]({% image_path pipe-orig.png %})